 The Cheshire Home That Ended Without a Winner

-In 2018, for example, the owners of Burton Hall in Cheshire decided to raffle their home off in a prize competition that included the following:
+In 2018 the owners of Burton Hall in Cheshire decided to raffle their home off in a prize competition that included the following:

 - Burton Hall itself